dendronhq/handbook/handbook/templates.weekly-planning.lead.md

   - [ ] Finish [[individual weekly planning|templates.weekly-planning.user]]
   - [ ] Announcement weekly planning (create a new thread in `#dendron-team` titled `weekly-planning {date}`) using the following [[template|templates.weekly-planning.team]]
       - NOTE: date should be the for the following tuesday (eg. on 2021-10-31, date should be 2021-11-09)
+      - NOTE: thread should be set as 3 days to auto archive
   - [ ] [[Update CROP|handbook.sop.weekly-planning#update-crop]]
 - On Monday
   - [ ] Assign this week's [[dendron.sop.crop-community-issue]]